 Meroe was an ancient city situated on the banks of the river Nile.
 It was once the capital city of the Kingdom of Kush and home to the Black Pharaohs.
 The environment has since changed and Meroe has been engulfed by the desert.
 This great city houses more than 200 pyramids, the best preserved of which now comprise the main tourist site.
-Camping nearby to enjoy both sunset and sunrise, this is a site we enjoyed exclusively to ourselves.
+Camping nearby to enjoy both sunset and sunrise, this is a site we enjoyed completely by ourselves.
 Sudan is home to several incredible historic sites and the people are some of the friendliest in Africa.
 Let’s hope they can overcome their political deadlock soon and restore peace in the capital.

 Visited: March 2019

 The only way to get to Altyn Arashan is to hike 30km from the nearby town of Karakol or hire the services of a crazy Soviet truck to drive you there.
 We opted for the later!
 Since it resembles a river bed more than a road, the road is too rough, even for our expedition vehicles.
 During our first visit where they had received a lot of rain, it more resembled a mud bath.
 However, the reward for travelling to the end of this road is an incredibly beautiful valley and the starting point for some epic hikes.
 There are now several camps in the valley that offer accommodation, one of which which utilises natural hot springs for Russian style bath houses.
 A day hike from here will take you to a high pass over Ala Kul, which is one of the most beautiful high alpine vistas I’ve ever seen.